tadashi0713/myblog/content/posts/2020-04-17-how-to-create-sonarqube-server-on-gcp-×-bitnami.md

 <br />
 I had chance to create SonarQube server.

-This time, I created SonarQube server using GCP × Bitnami and reduced cost of creating.
+This time, I created SonarQube server on GCP using Bitnami and reduced cost of creating.

 I will share some tips of creating it.